mojohaus/jaxb2-maven-plugin/src/site/markdown/example_schemagen_basic.md

 The SchemaGen tool assumes that all relative paths to source files are calculated from the system property `user.dir`, as described above.
 For maven multi-module projects the `user.dir` property is defined as the directory where the `mvn` command was launched - and the jaxb2-maven-plugin calculates the relative path from this directory to the actual file.
-Therefore, argument/path form for schemagen java sources differs from argument/path form for schemagen bytecode sources.
+This implies that schemagen will need a full path to its source file arguments, but only a fully qualified classname for bytecode arguments.
+Also, the schemagen tool requires *either* source or bytecode arguments - not both.

-A native schemagen command which compiles a file that depends on an already compiled file (typically within a dependency) will therefore look like something similar to:
+A native schemagen command will therefore take one of the following forms:

+    schemagen -d target/classes src/main/java/se/west/gnat/Foo.java

+    ... or, if you generate schema from already compiled bytecode files:

-    schemagen -d target/classes src/main/java/se/west/gnat/Foo.java se.west.gnat.Bar
+    schemagen -d target/classes se.west.gnat.Bar

-This assumes that `Foo.java` has a `private Bar aBar;` field, so the classpath for the jaxb2-maven-plugin needs to include the archive (JAR) or path to the directory (File path) where the compiled class (`se.west.gnat.Bar`) resides.
-When applications use ClassLoaders to query for resources, the correct value is received; but when plain reflection is used or when the underlying application relies on the value found within the `java.class.path` system property, incorrect results are frequently acquired.
-This is illustrated by one of the ITs in the jaxb2-maven-plugin where the ThreadContext ClassLoader returns the result:

-    +=================== [ThreadContext ClassLoader Root Resources]
-    |
-    | file:/github_jaxb2_plugin/target/it/schemagen-sources-and-bytecode/bar-model/target/classes/
-    | file:/github_jaxb2_plugin/target/it/schemagen-sources-and-bytecode/bar-api/src/main/java/
-    |
-    +=================== [End ThreadContext ClassLoader Root Resources]

-and the system property simply points to the plexus classworlds jar:

-    [java.class.path]: /usr/local/share/maven/boot/plexus-classworlds-2.5.1.jar

-When calculating the paths for all bytecode dependencies, the jaxb2-maven-plugin therefore searches the classpath of the project to find any dependency bytecode files, required by schemagen for proper operation.
-The path to these bytecode files is then added to the classpath surrounding the schemagen invocation within the plugin.
+While the jaxb2-maven-plugin could potentially include some snazzy and complex code to ensure that the arguments would be only either source or bytecode files, the underlying schemagen tool will complain visibly if the argument combinations are incorrect.
+Thus, the jaxb2-maven-plugin authors felt it would be better to simply delegate the error handling in this case to schemagen, to avoid creating a new layer of potentially complex logic within the plugin.